OpenTimer/Parser-Verilog/README.md

 ```

 ## Use Parser-Verilog
 Parser-Verilog is extremely easy to use and understand.
-You just define your own Verilog parser `struct` or `class` to
+You create your own Verilog parser `struct` or `class` that
-inherit the `VerilogParserInterface`
+inherits the `VerilogParserInterface` and define member functions to be invoked to process the components in Verilog.

 # License